varya/steroids/_posts/ios/2013-05-21-config-xml.markdown

 ##Configuring plugins

 By removing `<plugin>` elements from the `config.xml` file, you can disable parts of Cordova.
-For more information on the API calls associated with each core plugin, see the [Steroids API docs](http://docs.appgyver.com).
+For more information on the API calls associated with each core plugin, see the [Steroids API docs][steroids-api].

 ###Geolocation plugin
 The Geolocation plugin has a special `onload` attribute.
 By setting it to true, Steroids will start receiving geolocation data when the app initially loads, allowing for better GPS accuracy: